linso34/mobile/README.md

-# Create a Mobile Application with AWS backend - Workshop
+# Building a simple "ChatBot" application in react native with AWS

 The objective is to start to get familiar with AWS Mobile services, including AWS Amplify and building a simple chatbot mobile application.

-## Building a simple "Hello World!" react native app with Authentication

 ### Overall target architecture of the workshop